Configure the max worker threads Server Configuration Option

 Limitations and Restrictions

 This option is an advanced option and should be changed only by an experienced database administrator or certified SQL Server professional.
 If you suspect that there is a performance problem, it is probably not the availability of worker threads.
-The cause is more likely something like I/O that is causing the worker threads to wait.
+The cause is more likely related to activies that occupy the worker threads and do not release them.
+Examples include long-running queries or bottlenecks on the system (I/O, blocking, latch waits, network waits) that cause long-waiting queries.
 It is best to find the root cause of a performance issue before you change the max worker threads setting.
+For more information on assessing performance, see Monitor and tune for performance.

-Thread pooling helps optimize performance when large numbers of clients are connected to the server.
+Thread pooling helps optimize performance when a large number of clients connect to the server.
 Usually, a separate operating system thread is created for each query request.
 However, with hundreds of connections to the server, using one thread per query request can consume large amounts of system resources.
 The max worker threads option enables SQL Server to create a pool of worker threads to service a larger number of query requests, which improves performance.

-The following table shows the automatically configured number of max worker threads for various combinations of CPUs and versions of SQL Server.
+The following table shows the automatically configured number of max worker threads (when value is set to 0) based on various combinations of CPUs, computer architecture, and versions of SQL Server, using the formula: Default Max Workers + ((logical CPUs - 4) * Workers per CPU).

 For recommendations on using more than 64 CPUs, refer to Best Practices for Running SQL Server on Computers That Have More Than 64 CPUs.